mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_identity_providers.html.markdown

 * `associated_orgs` - List that contains the configured domains from which users can log in for this IdP.
 * `domain_allow_list` - List that contains the approved domains from which organization users can log in.
 * `domain_restriction_enabled` - Flag that indicates whether domain restriction is enabled for the connected organization.
-* `org_id` - Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
+* `org_id` - Unique 24-hexadecimal digit string that identifies the connected organization.
 * `post_auth_role_grants` - List that contains the default roles granted to users who authenticate through the IdP in a connected organization.
 If you provide a postAuthRoleGrants field in the request, the array that you provide replaces the current postAuthRoleGrants.

   ### Role_mappings
 * `external_group_name` - Unique human-readable label that identifies the identity provider group to which this role mapping applies.
 * `id` - Unique 24-hexadecimal digit string that identifies this role mapping.
 * `role_assignments` - Atlas roles and the unique identifiers of the groups and organizations associated with each role.
-* `group_id` - Unique identifier of the project to which you want the role mapping to apply.
+* `group_id` - Unique identifier of the project that owns this Role Mapping Configuration.
 * `role` - Specifies the Role that is attached to the Role Mapping.
 ### User Conflicts
 * `email_address` - Email address of the the user that conflicts with selected domains.